klix-app/klix-developer-documentation-website/docs/step-by-step.md

 ## 7. Sign agreement and request access to production environment

-After integration has beed successfully tested on test environment you can proceed with creadentials request for production.
+After integration has been successfully tested on test environment you can proceed with creadentials request for production.